Improving peer review

 Figure 1: Vesaelius pioneers scientific review by peering (Credit: the University of Basel)

-e.g., NeurIPS, ICLR.
-The benchmark-heavy world of machine learning has a slightly different implied scientific method than your average empirical science field, so the details of peer review may differ (Hardt 2025).
+For example: NeurIPS, ICLR.
+The benchmark-heavy world of machine learning has a slightly different implied scientific method than the average empirical science field, so the details of peer review may differ (Hardt 2025).

-The review process is rather different too.
-They run on a batch, deadline-driven cycle with thousands of submissions.
-After a call for papers, there’s bidding/assignment, double-blind reviewing (3–6 reviewers), an author response window, and a discussion moderated by an area chair who apparently does not sleep for the duration Final decisions are aggregated (read: declared) by senior chairs.
+The review process is different too.
+Big ML conferences run in batch, deadline-driven cycles with thousands of submissions.
+After a call for papers, there’s bidding/assignment, double-blind reviewing (3–6 reviewers), an author response window, and a discussion moderated by an area chair who apparently does not sleep for the duration of the discussion period.
+Final decisions are aggregated (read: declared) by senior chairs.
 Timelines are measured in weeks, not months.
 In ICLR, the whole thing plays out in public on OpenReview (public comments + author revisions during the discussion period), while NeurIPS runs standard double-blind review with AC-led discussions and rebuttals.
-See also current venue pages for concrete expectations: e.g. NeurIPS reviewer responsibilities for a flavour.
+See also current venue pages for concrete expectations—for example, NeurIPS reviewer responsibilities for a flavour.

 1.3 Hybrids and experiments

 • TMLR (Transactions on Machine Learning Research).
-Rolling submissions with journal-style reviewing aimed at the shorter, conference-shaped ML paper; fast turnarounds, double-blind, and public reviews on OpenReview once accepted.
-In practice it sits between a conference and a traditional journal in cadence and openness. ([Journal of Machine Learning Research][3])
+Rolling submissions with journal-style reviewing aimed at shorter, conference-shaped ML papers; fast turnaround, double-blind, and public reviews on OpenReview once accepted.
+In practice, it sits between a conference and a traditional journal in cadence and openness. ([Journal of Machine Learning Research][3])

-• eLife’s “Reviewed Preprint” (since 2023). eLife reviews preprints and publishes public reviews + an editorial assessment; it does not issue accept/reject in the classic sense.
+• eLife’s “Reviewed Preprint” (since 2023). eLife reviews preprints and publishes public reviews and an editorial assessment; it doesn’t issue accept/reject decisions in the classic sense.
 This explicitly separates evaluation from gatekeeping.

 • F1000Research (and F1000).
 Publishes first, then reviews; peer review is fully open (reviewer names and reports), and versions can be updated in response.
 It’s the clearest example of post-publication, transparent review at scale.